 For U.S. federal income tax purposes, the U.S. Debtors (including, as of January 1, 2002, Global Crossing Bandwidth, Inc.) file a single consolidated federal income tax return with GCNAH as the common parent.
-As of the end of their taxable year ended December 31, 2001, the U.S. Debtors (other than Global Crossing Bandwidth, Inc.) reported consolidated NOL carryforwards of approximately \$544 million (substantially all of which is attributable to the subsidiaries of GCNAH and GCNA, and not GCNAH or GCNA itself), and certain of the U.S. Debtors have, in the aggregate, additional NOL carryforwards of approximately \$260 million which are subject to certain limitations.
+As of the end of their taxable year ended December 31, 2001, the U.S. Debtors (other than Global Crossing Bandwidth, Inc.) reported consolidated NOL carryforwards of approximately \$544 million (substantially all of which is attributable to the subsidiaries of GCNAH and GCNA, and not to GCNAH or GCNA itself), and certain of the U.S. Debtors have, in the aggregate, additional NOL carryforwards of approximately \$260 million which are subject to certain limitations.
 In addition, the U.S. Debtors have incurred significant additional losses to date and thus currently expect to report a sizeable net operating loss for its taxable year ending December 31, 2002 (a portion of which may be able to be carried back to obtain a refund of prior year taxes).
-The amount of such NOLs and other losses is subject to adjustment by the IRS, and for the taxable years 1996 through 2001, are currently under examination by the IRS.
+The amount of such NOLs and other losses is subject to adjustment by the IRS.
 In addition to their NOL carryforwards, the U.S. Debtors on a group basis have an aggregate tax basis in their assets that substantially exceeds the fair market value of such assets.